ArchRobison/WordleAnalysis/README.md

 # Files

-* answers.txt - answer words
+* `answers.txt` - answer words

-* guesses-other.txt - allowed guesses that are not in answers.txt
+* `guesses-other.txt` - allowed guesses that are not in answers.txt.
+  The allowed guesses are the union of this file and `answers.txt`.

-* core.jl - core data structures and tables
+* `core.jl` - core data structures and tables

-* analysis.jl - routines for analysis.
+* `analysis.jl` - routines for analysis.

-* parasite.jl - routines for exploiting knowledge from posted results
+* `parasite.jl` - routines for exploiting knowledge from posted results

 Run `benchmark()` to see estimates of best first word with successively wider search windows.
 Sample output shown below.
 The non-timing lines list the search width parameter W, best first guess found, and average number of guesses across all answers, including the first guess.
 ```
 julia> include("analysis.jl")